ricardonovelot/ricardonovelot/README.md

 <h2>Hi there!</h2>

-<p>I'm a Developer and Product Designer actively improving my skills in Swift and SwiftUI.</p>
+<p>I'm a Developer and Designer actively improving my skills in Swift and SwiftUI.</p>

 <h3> Tech Stack</h3>
 <ul>